it's been quite a week

 For more photos and stories please go, here.

 It takes a village, that saying rings true.
 But it also takes just one person who never gives up.
-One such person is my friend Deb (or Debbie, Debra or Daffy & Question's mom).
-Last September she fostered a retired sled dog named Apex.
-Apex was incredibly fearful of humans.
+One such person is my friend Debbie (a.k.a.
+Deb, Debra or Daffy & Question's mom).
+In September 2014 she fostered a retired sled dog named Apex who was incredibly fearful of humans.
 He came from an operation that was pretty harsh and he had to survive, or suffer a worse fate.
-I'm not trying to be dramatic, but that's the way it was.

-Lugging about my camera gear I could barely keep up with her over the course of the two days.
-We checked all but one of the trail cams.
-One had been stolen and there was nothing on the memory cards in the other four.
+Lugging about my camera gear I could barely keep up with her and the dogs over the course of the two days.
+We checked all but one of the six trail cams - only one had been stolen and there was nothing of note on the memory cards in the other four.
 We set them back up anyways and kept walking.
-We came across the hay that had been put down the weekend before with Sue.
-It was hay from his kennel mates in Whistler.
-We even put a quilt that had been under a dog in heat in the hopes that scent might lure him to the area by a church.
-But the night before we'd spotted a coyote trotting through the parking lot right to the area we were trying to lure him to.
+We came across the hay that had been put down the weekend before, Sue had brought some hay from his kennel mates in Whistler and we put out a quilt that had been under a dog in heat in the hopes that scent might lure him to the somewhat secluded area close to a church.
+The night before we'd spotted a coyote trotting through the parking lot right to the area we were trying to lure him to.

-The next morning we hit the golf course - walking around it as it rained.
+The next morning we hit the golf course - walking around as it rained.
 We even saw another coyote just trot in front of us which caught us both off guard.
 Brazen little fellow.
-We had high points and low points, but Deb always ensured the dogs had fun and playtime and cuddles along the route.
+We had high points and low points, but Debbie always ensured the dogs had fun and playtime and cuddles along the route.
 They helped keep us going.

 It was almost time to go - we had to head to the ferry.

-And that's what happened - today.
+And that's what happened - today, March 1, 2015.

 I usually spend my birthday going for a walk with my dog and camera and just take time to think and be quiet, but yesterday I invited some friends along for a wander in the woods and the dogs outnumbered the humans... just as it should be.